Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Purely rational moduli: proof of Theorem

-\section{Purely rational moduli.
-Proof of Theorem \ref{thm:rational}}
+\section{Purely rational moduli: proof of Theorem \ref{thm:rational}}

-Since the set of non-degenerate cycles is open and dense in $\mathcal{H}_f$ (see Section \ref{sec:gc}), we can always assume that the cycle in Theorem \ref{thm:rational} is non-degenerate.
-The first item of Theorem \ref{thm:rational} concerns the saddle case, i.e., when both the center-stable multiplier $\lambda$ and center-unstable multiplier $\gamma$ are real.
-In this case, the result follows immediately from
+Since the set of non-degenerate cycles is open and dense in $\mathcal{H}_f$ (see Appendix~\ref{sec:nd}), we can always assume that the cycle in Theorem \ref{thm:rational} is non-degenerate.
+The first item of Theorem \ref{thm:rational} concerns the saddle case, i.e., when both the center-stable multiplier $\lambda$ and center-unstable multiplier $\gamma$ are real, which follows immediately from {\citep[Theorem 6]{LT21}}.